 At the Village there is an innovative medical center, MediClub, staffed by doctors and nurses that are skilled at caring for children.
 At the MediClub our medical staff and volunteers care for any camper’s medical needs.

 The session activities and programs are focused on the children themselves and not on their disease.
 The goals are to improve their self-confidence by providing the same safe, unique and unforgettable experiences as a healthy kids receive.
 These activities encourage campers’ support and mutual aid and reinforce the feeling that they are not alone.
 Each and every activity emphasizes achievement and not competition.

-The children partake in a wide variety of activities and workshops such as: Adventure park, drama, music, wood-burning, cooking, archery, horse riding, swimming, sports, talent shows, etc. The facilities and activities are fully accessible to different disabilities and for wheelchairs.
+The children participate in a wide variety of activities and workshops such as: Adventure park, drama, music, wood-burning, cooking, archery, horse riding, swimming, sports, talent shows, etc. The facilities and activities are fully accessible to different disabilities and for wheelchairs.